ZstGAN: An Adversarial Approach for Unsupervised Zero-Shot Image-to-Image Translation: Introduction

 As far as we can survey, there is no literature works on zero-shot learning for unsupervised image translation.
-To fulfill such a blank in image-to-image translation, we propose a new problem, \emph{unsupervised zero-shot image-to-image translation} (briefly, UZSIT).
+To fulfill such a blank in image-to-image translation, we propose a new problem, \emph{unsupervised zero-shot image-to-image translation} (briefly, UZSIT), which aims to learn a model that can translate images from domains that are unseen in the training phase.
+In this problem, the term ``unsupervised'' means that we do not use any paired data from different domains for image translation process.
+In addition, the term ``zero-shot'' means that the category labels of image domains are disjoint in the training and testing phase.
 Compared to the standard ZSL, UZSIT is more challenging: (1) The target of image translation is more complex than classification, which not only requires us to generate representative features across seen and unseen domains but also generate reasonable translation images.
 (2) Unlike ZSL methods trained in a supervised way on seen domains, we do not have any paired data between any two domains.
 This requires us to learn the mappings in a fully unsupervised manner for both seen domains and unseen domains.
 Therefore, we devise a framework, called ZstGAN, for UZSIT problem.
 There are two key steps in ZstGAN.

 (1) We model each seen/unseen domain using a domain-specific feature distribution constrained by semantic consistency.
-Specifically, a visual-to-semantic encoder and an attribute-to-semantic encoder are introduced.
+Specifically, a visual-to-semantic encoder, which transfers image input into hidden representations, and an attribute-to-semantic encoder, which transfers textual description input into hidden representations, are introduced.
 They are jointly trained to extract domain-specific features from images and attributes respectively while preserving the same semantic information between these two modalities.
 The adversarial and classification losses are introduced to the two encoders to regularize training.

 (2) We disentangle domain-invariant features from the domain-specific features and combine them to generate translation results, which is achieved by one adversarial learning loss and two reconstruction losses.